VilleSalonen/laputin/README.md

     !.laputin.json

-Of course make sure that your library path doesn't contain any previous Git repositories because Laputin will audomatically commit all changed files in that directory!
+Of course make sure that your library path doesn't contain any previous Git repositories because Laputin will automatically commit all changed files in that directory!
 You have been warned.